ggeoffrey/BFT/README.md

 ## Usage

-This is a work in progress, comming soon ;)
+This is a work in progress, coming soon ;)

 #### Why Clojure?